dustinpfister/blog_posts/_posts/express-passport.md

     <p>Hello <%= user.username %>, welcome home! <a href="/logout">logout</a></p>
 <% } %>
 ```
+## The /app.js file

+Once everything is installed, and I have my view in place I can get started on the main app.js file of this demo.

-Once all that is installed I then made a single app.js file that looks like this:
+So my app .js file looks like this:

 ```js
 // yes this is an express.js app